mikependon/RepoDB/Docs/_build/html/_sources/pages/introduction.rst.txt

 Introduction to RepoDb
 ======================

-A highly-extensible, dynamic, lightweight and fast ORM .Net Library.
+A dynamic, lightweight and fast repo-based ORM .NET Library.

 Goal
 ----

-We aim to let .NET developers `limit` the implementation of SQL Statements within the application.
+We aim to limit the implementation of SQL Statements in the .NET application.

-We believe that as a .NET developer, one should only focus on .NET and Business scenario development and not on writing repetitive SQL Statements.

-Of course, unless you are working closely with SQL Server Management Studio.

 Vision
 ------

-To help developers to have more flexibility and easy to fast-switch from ORM massive to lightweight operations.
+To provide more flexibility and fast-switching development approach, whether to use the massive or lightweight ORM operations.

 Principles
 ----------